 - How do I think my partner will respond if there’s an unplanned pregnancy?

 - Do I have a strong support system in case I get pregnant?
 Or if this relationship ends?

 - When was the last time I was tested for an STD / STI?

 - Has my partner been tested for STD / STI?

 If you have any hesitation, need resources, or want to talk to someone, you can always talk to someone at CAPS.
 Our Patient Care Specialists and Medical Team are here to discuss your fears and concerns and answer your questions.
 We provide a safe, understanding, judgment-free place where your privacy matters.
 You can have a thoughtful conversation with someone who can help provide insight and education.

 At CAPS, we offer support to help you sort through your emotions, find your voice, and answer questions you may have when you are facing decisions regarding your sexual health or unplanned pregnancy.
 All pregnancy services are free and we provide low to no cost STI/STD testing.
 All of our services are confidential—your privacy matters.
-Make an appointment online or call us at 619-337-8080 to schedule an appointment at one of our three locations in Downtown San Diego, SDSU College Area, or Pacific Beach.
+Make an appointment online or call us at 619-337-8080 to schedule an appointment at one of our 4 locations in Downtown San Diego, SDSU College Area, Pacific Beach, or Kearny Mesa.

 More information – STI / STD